Soumikadey2001/Calculator/README.md

 # Calculator
-I made a calculator app with using Python programming language
+I built a calculator app with using Python programming language